The 20 Best Guillain-Barre Syndrome Doctors Near Me in Maryland, US

 Offers Telehealth

 Prior to joining the Mid-Atlantic Epilepsy and Sleep Center, Dr. Jonathan Ross was Director of The New England Epilepsy Institute, a division of New England Neurological Associates (NENA) in Lawrence, Massachusetts.
 He also served as head of the Neurology division at NENA.
 After graduating medical school in 1991, Dr. Ross completed postgraduate training at Harvard Medical School and Boston University School of Medicine, and also served as Teaching Fellow at Harvard and Boston University.
 Dr. Ross is an active member of the American Epilepsy Society, American Clinical Neurophysiology Society, Massachusetts Medical Society, and the American Academy of Neurology.
 Dr. Ross is rated as an Advanced provider by MediFind in the treatment of Guillain-Barre Syndrome.
-His top areas of expertise are Seizures, Memory Loss, Autosomal Dominant Partial Epilepsy with Auditory Features, and Benign Rolandic Epilepsy.
+He is also highly rated in 38 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Memory Loss, Autosomal Dominant Partial Epilepsy with Auditory Features, and Benign Rolandic Epilepsy.
+Dr. Ross is board certified in American Board Of Psychiatry And Neurology.

 Advanced in Guillain-Barre Syndrome